wp-plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 3.4 [04/24/2015] =
+* NEW: Ukrainian translation (uk_UA) added
+* CHANGE: updates for Dutch and Italian translations
+* CHANGE: a new, fresh look!
+* CHANGE: a better way to show the EXCLUDED tables on the settings page

 = 3.3.1 [04/08/2015] =
 * BUG FIX: fixed a bug with the scheduler (it didn't clean everything)